Italian hikers rescued in Alaska after visiting infamous bus

-The hikers were found 13 miles from the trailhead, according to Trooper spokesman Tim DeSpain.
+The hikers were found 13 miles from the trailhead, Trooper spokesman Tim DeSpain said.
 He didn’t know how far they were from the bus.

 One of the hikers had frostbite to his feet and was transported to Fairbanks for treatment, DeSpain said.
 The hiker’s injuries are not considered life-threatening.
 The other four hikers were picked up by friends in Healy.